oxpa/ZenPacks.community.snmp.HysteresisThreshold/README.md

 General recommendation is to keep N and K less than M (or the whole thing won't work), have N+K>M, so that you won't have flapping service.

 ####Some key features of the implementation:
+* if a measurements violates minimum or maximum value if a threshold, threshold is called "violated"
-* while a threshold is broken, but less than N times, we generate a "notice" level event
+* while a threshold is violated, but less than N times, we generate a "notice" level event
-* while a threshold is broken less than N times we send clear events as they appear
+* while a threshold is violated less than N times we send clear events as they appear
-* if a threshold is broken at least N times we generate events of a given severity and process escalation as usual MinMaxThreshold
+* if a threshold is violated at least N times we generate events of a given severity and process escalation as usual MinMaxThreshold.
+The threshold is marked as broken
-* if a threshold was broken at least N times we are waiting till K "good" measurements in a row to send a clearing event
+* if a threshold was broken we are waiting till K "good" measurements in a row to send a clearing event
-* service restart doesn't affect events history
+* service restart doesn't affect nor events history, nor thresholds breaks state

 ####Implementation details
 Implementation stores a list of M elements (0 for a good measurement and 1 for a bad measurement) in a deque class object which is loaded from a pickle every check time.